maunak/maunak.github.io/about.md

 permalink: /about/
 ---

-i'm maunak.. i am a computer science and engineering undergraduate..fell in love with computers ever since i was introduced to them.
+i'm maunak.. i am an associate software engineer at H&R Block....fell in love with computers ever since i was introduced to them.

-I'm in jalandhar, India for some time now.
+I'm in currently in Trivandru,Kerala,India.